JanNeuendorf/zipurat/README.md

 datasets that are still evolving.
 Therefore, creating the archive is allowed to be slow and inconvenient because you will only do it once.

-There is no support for anything but file contents: no metadata, no links.
+There is no support for anything but file contents: **no metadata**, no links.
 The only exception are empty directories.

 There is no error correction used inside the format.
 Any damage to the file will lead to (at least partial) data loss.

-## Security notice
+## Security notice and limitations

 > [!WARNING] Do not use this if your personal safety depends on the encryption
 > being secure!